emul8/emul8/doc/source/native_managed_bindings.rst

 Although the function pointer could be called directly (without an additional function), it would not be possible to link it directly as a function symbol.
 This is the reason for such a function to exist.

-Methods intented for export to a native library have to be marked with the ``Export`` attribute.
+Methods intended for export to a native library have to be marked with the ``Export`` attribute.
 Methods marked with such an attribute which are not exported generate a warning log entry.

 Here are some sample definitions and calls: